karrot-dev/yunity.org/user/pages/01.heartbeat/2017-09-03/item.md

 ![](https://user-images.githubusercontent.com/16825880/29294325-2b659872-814f-11e7-8f9d-f4f65aacf7dd.png)

 _by Tilmann_

+### Networking

+We exchanged some mails with Ethan Welty from [fallingfruits.org](https://fallingfruit.org/) and found out that we can definitely help each other out: He is interested in our frontend framework research and he was very pleased to see the amazing [database of sharecity](http://sharecity.ie/research/sharecity100-database/).
+We were intrigued when he told us about the [Boulder Food Rescue Robot](https://robot.boulderfoodrescue.org/), which is a software pretty similar to our foodsaving tool karrott.

 ## Wurzen
 More furniture, more structure, more visitors: Slowly but steadily we take control of the Kanthaus.
 We find creative solutions to everyday problems and make the houses ours: